-Creative Commons (CC) licensing is a subject that crops up with increasing frequency, particularly in discussions of learning materials and their dissemination on the web.
-This paper describes features of the Creative Commons project and tries to identify how it might be used by UK further and higher education institutions.
+Creative Commons (CC) licensing is a subject that crops up with increasing frequency, particularly in discussions of open educational resources (OER) and their dissemination on the web.
+This document describes features of the Creative Commons project and tries to identify how it might be used by UK further and higher education institutions.

 Creative Commons was founded in 2001 by Professor Lawrence Lessig of Stanford University, with the help of a grant from the Center for the Public Domain (CPD), a charity which was set up to campaign for reform of intellectual property regimes.
 They argue that, as legal protection for intellectual property has become stronger and more widely enforced, so the amount of freely available material has diminished, and that this is a brake on creativity and research.
 They aim to restock this intellectual commons.
 The Creative Commons tries to further this aim by borrowing some well-established concepts from the world of open source software.

 Open source software licences rely on copyright law to achieve their effect.
-Software that is released under an open source licence belongs to the author.
 Copyright is maintained by the author, while others are permitted to copy the software, modify its source code and distribute modified versions (as long as they do so under the conditions defined in the licence).
 The intention behind this form of licensing is to promote further development and use of the software.
 It also has the beneficial side effect of promoting the skill of the programmer in question.

 These outcomes are very similar to the kind of benevolent effects that the pool of material in the public domain had always provided.
 Folk musicians have always respun old tunes for new ages, and Shakespeare adapted European folk-tales and legends to create his plays.
 It is easy to see why the CPD was prepared to fund a project like Creative Commons, whose intention was to widen open source licensing concepts to cover all forms of music, visual art, video, scientific data - in short, all forms of content - and to facilitate their free exchange and adaptation without breaching the original creators' copyright.